uniblab/Icod.Wod/README.md

 Copies one or more files.

 ##### DeflateFile
-Attempts to decompress one or more files with the Deflate algorithm.
+Compresses or decompresses one or more files with the Deflate algorithm.

 ##### DeleteFile
 Attempts to delete one or more files.